 Once you get within five years of retirement, it makes sense to do a detailed projection of income sources and expenses in retirement to see if you are on track.
 This is probably one of the most important times to seek professional advice to make sure you’ve really considered all relevant factors.

 - Have you thought about how much you’ll spend in retirement?
 Have you considered inflation over time on those costs?
+Just because it’s been low in recent years doesn’t mean it will stay that way indefinitely.

 - Do you know the percent of assets you’ll spend each year in retirement – your withdrawal rate?
 Is it sustainable over your lifetime?
 One of many people’s biggest fears is running out of money during retirement.